PeryShahar/song-list/README.md

 - Monorepo: I haven't had the opportunity to implement a monorepo myself, so I wanted to challenge myself and give it a try.

 - Create React App: For creating my React application, I ultimately opted to use 'npx create-react-app.'
 While I acknowledge that it's been around for a while, I preferred its simplicity.
-React's documentation suggests alternative options like Next, Remix, or Vite, which are considered meta-frameworks.
+React's documentation suggests alternative meta-frameworks options like Next and Remix, or use Vite.

-- ORM: I opted for TypeOrm because it's familiar to me, but I'm considering exploring Prisma as well.
+- ORM: I went for TypeOrm because it's familiar to me, but I'm considering exploring Prisma as well.

 - Data Fetching: There are various methods to fetch data, ranging from AJAX requests to using libraries like Fetch, Axios, and React Query, which builds upon these.
 I decided to use axios, as it's sufficient for simpler applications.